draggsconnor/BlipKit/manual/effects.md

 BKTrackSetEffect (& track, BK_EFFECT_TREMOLO, tremolo, sizeof (tremolo));
 {% endhighlight %}

-This would reduce the volume to 50% (1.0 - 0.5) of its current value within 24 ticks and raise it again within another 24 ticks.
+This reduces the volume to 50% of its current value within 24 ticks and raises it up again within another 24 ticks.

 {% highlight text %}
 Current volume ------\          /---- repeated